 - Attach to sleeve using a stretch stitch.

-This video takes you through the above steps in more detail and is suitable for beginners:
+These videos takes you through the above steps in more detail and are suitable for beginners:

 Note: in the video I use a contrast coloured thread so it stands out.
 You should use a matching thread.
 If you have a straight stretch stitch, use it in preference to the zig-zag I use in the video, it’s a bit easier and does look better, but if zig-zag is all you have, it will do quite nicely.

-Once you have your new cuffs on, post a comment and a pic on the forum!
+Once you have your new cuffs on, post a comment and a pic on the forum (coming soon!)